lucas-a-pelegrino/node-bloodboiler/README.md

 ### Docker

-Bloodboiler comes with Docker support, you can develop and test your code using Docker for minimal configuration, Nodemon takes care of restarting the the application inside Docker so you can code locally.
+Bloodboiler comes with Docker support, you can develop and test your code using Docker for minimal configuration, Nodemon takes care of restarting the application inside Docker so you can code locally.

 ```sh
 # Code Locally with: